Sierra Nevada, California

 From Highway 49, Head up the 17-miles along Tyler Foote Crossing Rd to this forested 3,000-acre park, but if possible, plan your visit for when the town is open.
 You may even want to check the yearly schedule on the town’s website for when any special events are taking place.
 It’s an added thrill to gain access to buildings that might otherwise be closed.

-You can peer through the windows or time your arrival to be in summer when an expertly lead docent tour, every day at 1:30 pm during the summer, will actually take you inside the buildings for a closer look.
+You can peer through the windows or time your arrival to be in summer when a docent led tour, every day at 1:30 pm during the summer, will actually take you inside the buildings for a closer look.
 During the winter, the town is open on weekends.
 The elevation of North Bloomfield is 3200 ft and snow may be present into April along the streets.
 The town still has the schoolhouse, Catholic Church, General Store and E Clampus Vitus Building.

 Behind all the buildings to the south is Humbug Creek.
 A popular axiom back when the easy gold quickly ran out.
 The creek today is still panned for gold.
 Although it is usually by children who've checked out a free gold pan from the park headquarters.
 Many still find tiny amounts of gold dust.
 Humbug Days, including a parade and barbecue, is an annual event.
 The state park has the requisite campground and tent cabins that can be rented.